segmentio/segment-docs/src/reverse-etl/index.md

 Once you’ve added a model, you need to add a destination.
 In Reverse ETL, destinations are the business tools or apps you use that Segment syncs the data from your warehouse to.

 > info ""
-> Reverse ETL only supports [Actions destinations](/docs/connections/destinations/actions/).
-If you'd like to request Segment to add a particular destination, please note it on the [feedback form](https://airtable.com/shrdu5cW06LsuZvXN){:target="_blank"}.
 > Depending on the destination, you may need to know certain endpoints and have specific credentials to configure the destination.
+> If you'd like to request Segment to add a particular destination, please note it on the [feedback form](https://airtable.com/shrdu5cW06LsuZvXN){:target="_blank"}.

 To add your first destination:
 1. Navigate to **Reverse ETL > Destinations**.